bvtterfly/model-state-machine/README.md

 ### Get All allowed transitions

-You can use the `getStateTransitions` method, which return collection of available transitions for current/default state
+You can use the `getStateTransitions` method, which return collection of available transitions for current/initial state

 ```php
 $stateMachine->getStateTransitions();
 ```

-> If the state field is null and the state configuration doesn't have a default state (field in unknown state), It will throw an exception.
+> If the state field is null and the state configuration doesn't have a initial state (field in unknown state), It will throw an exception.

 If you want to get available transitions for a state, You can pass it to the method: